mxyzpt1k/advent-of-code/README.md

 The initial library (aoc.el) was developed while solving the puzzles from 2015.

+## Day 3: Gear Ratios

+The grid class from the 2015 warm up exercises came in handy today;
+although, it needed a copy method.
+Also took advantage of dynamic scoping.
+(So dirty.)
+Still slow for all that.

 ## Day 2: Cube Conundrum

 Aarrrg.
 Read the instructions thoroughly.
 I counted valid games in part 1 instead